codeandwhisky/ZenUI/README.md

 }

 // 🎉 Result: A complete design system in under 30 lines!
-// Other libraries need 200+ lines for the same result
+// Other libraries need lot of lines for the same result
 ```

-**🤯 What ZenUI did automatically:**
+**🤯 What ZenXUI did automatically:**
 - ✅ Generated 450 color variations from 4 base colors
 - ✅ Created dark mode variants for every color
 - ✅ Set up responsive breakpoints for all devices